redhat-appdev-practice/service-mesh-demystified/README.md

 ## Install with Ansible
 The following Ansible Roles use modules from `kubernetes.core` collection to install the operators and control plane.
 The roles use the same Helm charts that the scripts above do.

-Learn more about how the Ansible roles and charts are being utilized together here<TODO: INSERT LINK TO FOLDER HERE>.
+Learn more about how the Ansible roles and charts are being utilized together [here](roles/README.md)

 1. Install the operators with the following playbook:
 ``` ansible-playbook playbooks/install_service_mesh_operators.yaml```